Whalefest History?

 Whalefest is looking forward to providing a 17th year of fun marine education for all ages in 2027.

-That first year was modest, with a handful of exhibitors on the Causeway, a single symposium speaker, and one musical performance by Nicholas Fettis and his “Orca-stra,” featuring humpback whale songs originally recorded by Roger Payne, combined with original compositions.
-Fettis also created the original Whalefest Monterey theme song.
-Today, he incorporates humpback whale recordings from Monterey Bay by Dr. John Ryan of MBARI.
+That first year was humble but full of heart: a handful of exhibitors on the Causeway, one symposium speaker, and a single musical performance featuring humpback whale songs woven together with original compositions—including the Whalefest Monterey theme song composed by Nicholas Fettis.

-We established a mission statement: Inspiring, educating, and empowering the public to protect and explore the Monterey Bay National Marine Sanctuary.
+From the beginning, the mission was clear: inspiring, educating, and empowering the public to protect and explore the Monterey Bay National Marine Sanctuary.

-Since then, Whalefest Monterey has grown significantly.
-Exhibitors now fill Custom House Plaza, with 45 participating this year.
-The symposium has expanded from a single presenter to as many as 14, moving between venues including the Stanton Center, Heritage Harbor, and briefly the Monterey Conference Center before returning to the Stanton Center.
-Performances have also flourished, now featuring 12–14 musicians and dancers.
+Since then, Whalefest Monterey has grown into a major community event.
+Exhibitors now fill Custom House Plaza, with 45 participating in 2026.
+The symposium has expanded from one presenter to as many as 14, with venues over the years including the Stanton Center, Heritage Harbor, and the Monterey Conference Center before returning to the Stanton Center.
+The entertainment lineup has also blossomed, now featuring more than a dozen musicians along with dancers.

-Over the years, activities have included tours of research and rescue vessels—from the Coast Guard, NOAA, Marine Life Studies, Moss Landing Marine Laboratories, the Western Flyer, the General Pershing, and others—along with Wharf History Walks led by Tim Thomas, art activities such as origami, gyotaku, and scrimshaw, plein air painting, abalone races, beach and street cleanups, and, when possible, marine mammal releases in partnership with The Marine Mammal Center.
+Activities have become a hallmark of the event, offering something for everyone.
+Visitors can explore research and rescue vessels from organizations like the Coast Guard, NOAA, Marine Life Studies, Moss Landing Marine Laboratories, the Western Flyer, and the General Pershing.
+Popular features also include Wharf History Walks with Tim Thomas, hands-on art such as origami, gyotaku, and scrimshaw, plein air painting, lively abalone races, beach and street cleanups, and, when possible, inspiring marine mammal releases in partnership with The Marine Mammal Center.

 The activities over the years included: